If you have a problem, issue or concern about the services, decisions or actions of Brisbane City Council, we would like to hear about it.

 How to lodge a Human Rights complaint

 In the event you consider Council has not fulfilled its obligations in upholding your human rights, you may make a complaint to Council.
+Human Rights complaints made by all means will be accepted.
 It is Council’s preference that you make your complaint in writing, addressed to the Disputes Commissioner, via:

 - Mail: GPO Box 1434, Brisbane Qld 4001